JoostFWMaas/AdsorPy/README.md

 - Unit tests (`Pytest`) of the code ensure correct behaviour for expected input.
 - Property tests (`Hypothesis`) of the most critical code components ensure correct behaviour for unexpected input as well.
 - `Mypy` (in `--strict` mode) ensures that the package is correctly-typed, as if it were static.
 The `py.typed` file--a promise that the code is type-hinted properly--is added because the code passes this test.
-- `Ruff` is used as a linter with almost all rules enabled (see the pyproject.toml for the list of exlcusions and reasons).
+- `Ruff` is used as a linter with almost all rules enabled (see the pyproject.toml for the list of exclusions and reasons).
 - `Tox` is used to run all of the aforementioned tests in parallel for multiple Python versions to ensure correct behaviour.
-- CI is used for automated testing every time the code is changed.
+- CI is used for automated testing.

 The package also makes use of an optional config file that falls back on standard behaviour, because configs are often used in scientific software (set-and-forget).